 For context, if I paid US$60 each per year for just 5 services, I’d have paid the equivalent of one month’s rent and maintenance in a well-kept society in the silicon valley of India.
 A month’s rent!

 On the flip side, even a small business like Migadu when they decided to charge money, they set a price that much of the developing world could afford too: US$19/year.
-Miniflux similarly charges just US$15/year.
+Miniflux similarly charges US$15/year.
+Bitwarden’s personal premium plan is US$10/year.